The verbs être and avoir in the present tense in French

 Il a 210 ans et il a un livre dans la main.
 He is 210 years old and he has a book in his hand.

-Learn more about French grammar with us.
-Still having difficulties with 'The verbs être and avoir in the present tense'?
-Want to improve your French?
-Test our online French lessons and receive a free level assessment!
+Still having trouble with 'The verbs être and avoir in the present tense'?
+Master the rules of French grammar and improve your French level thanks to our online French lessons Frantastique.
+We're offering a 7-day free trial, so what are you waiting for?

 What our users say: